dbt-labs/dbt-cloud-snowflake-demo-template/README.md

 13. Generate docs by running `dbt docs generate` and click on the `View Docs` on the left hand side.
 14. Check out the docs site and click on the blue button on the botton to view the DAG.
 Right click on a node to refocus.
 Then right click again to view the docs.

+Be sure to take a look around the project outside of the flow.
+We have included other fun features for you to see, including:
+- How to change output based on environments
+- How to dynmically pivot vs hardcoding your pivot

 ### Resources:
 - Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)